-Nervous for his meeting with Roxane, Cyrano passes the time by writing a letter to her declaring his love.
+Nervous about his meeting with Roxane, Cyrano passes the time by writing a letter to her declaring his love.
 Meanwhile, a musketeer entering the shop joins Lise (raise eyebrows now).

 Ragueneau’s poet-friends arrive late for breakfast, bearing news of a gory sight at Port de Nesle, where eight villainous-looking scoundrels lay dead.

 Cyrano is all, "Eight?!
 I thought there were seven!" but doesn’t reveal that he was the one to kill said scoundrels.
 No one seems to know who the big hero was.